 Rachael Poirier has more than 27 years of experience as a choreographer and dance instructor.
 She has trained throughout North America in cities including Vancouver, Toronto, New York, and Los Angeles.
 Her dances have captivated audiences across Canada, the United States, and as far away as Japan, China, Bulgaria, Greece and Sweden.
 Her dances have won numerous awards for their innovative style and consistent originality.
-She has choreographed for manyindustrial shows such as the opening acts for the B.C.
+She has choreographed for many industrial shows such as the opening acts for the B.C.
 Country Music Awards, Michael Bublé, and the world-renowned magician, Juliana Chen.
 Rachael founded Danzmode Productions in 1994, which quickly established itself as one of Vancouver’s elite dance institutions.
 Many students from Danzmode Productions have had a dominant presence at local and international competitions and shows.
 Many of the dancers moved on to professional dance careers in world tours and music videos with artists such as Janet Jackson, Britney Spears, Rihanna, Mariah Carey, Chris Brown, Beyoncé, Pharrell, Prince, Mia Michaels, and Jennifer Lopez.
 Several of her students have been seen in the Top 40 for So You Think You Can Dance, the Emmy Awards, The Grammy Awards, and the Super Bowl.
 Others have moved on to dance for prestigious academies and companies including the San Francisco Ballet, the Washington D.C.
 Ballet Company, Alvin Ailey and the National Ballet of Canada.
-Numerous dancers of Rachael’s represented with her choreography and have gone on to compete and win the B.C.
+A great many of Rachael’s dancers represented with her choreography have gone on to compete and win the B.C.
 Provincials in Ballet, Modern, Jazz, and Musical Theatre categories.
-In 2004, her innovative choreography for Alex Wong’s “Capture of the Tiger” solo became the first Canadian winner at the Prix De Lausanne in Switzerland.
+In 2004, Rachael's innovative choreography for Alex Wong’s “Capture of the Tiger” solo became the first Canadian winner of the International Dance Competition Prix De Lausanne in Switzerland.
 This piece has also been performed with A.B.T.
-Studio Theatre N.Y. in 2005, the Miami City Ballet Company in 2006, and has most recently been seen during Vegas week on “So You Think You Can Dance” where Alex Wong was a finalist.
+Studio Company N.Y. in 2005, the Miami City Ballet in 2006, and has most recently been seen during Vegas week on “So You Think You Can Dance” where Alex Wong was a finalist.
 Her inventive work for Fei Fei Ye’s Contemporary piece “Innocence” was awarded a Bronze Medal in the Varna Competition, in Russia.
 She has been awarded several Choreography Awards at Youth American Grand Prix for Melissa Ong’s performance of “Attitude with Strings” in Carolina in 2007, Alyssa Steven’s performance of “Womb” in Los Angeles in 2007, and in San Francisco in 2009.
 Her students have won runner-ups several times at the New York City Dance Alliance National Finale.
 In 2006, Kirsten Wicklund won the National Teen Outstanding Dancer title at NYCDA, and in 2009, Bynh Ho was awarded second runner-up National Senior Outstanding Dancer at NYCDA.
-In 2008, Miguel Nguyen and Rina Watanabe won the Gold Medal at the World Championships in Norway for modern dance.
+In 2008, Miguel Nguyen and Rina Watanabe won the Gold Medal at the World Championships (IDO) in Norway for modern dance.
 One of her most successful commercial dancers, Stephanie Moseley, was known for her works in TV series Hellcats and Hit the Floor.
-Rachael has choreographed routines and demo reels for university applications where dancers have been accepted in to institutions such as Point Park University, Juilliard, and Alvin Ailey.
-She has also choreographed demo reels for private auditions with the Netherlands Contemporary Ballet Company.
+Rachael has choreographed routines and demo reels for university applications where dancers have been accepted in to institutions such as Point Park University, Juilliard, and The Ailey School.
+She has also choreographed demo reels for private auditions with the Nederlands Dans Theater.
 In 2017 Rachael parted ways with Danzmode Productions and at the insistence of her companies she started Poirier Productions.
 Inspired by the loyalty of her students she is excited to be continuing her legacy under a new name.

 Kayla’s romance with dance started at the tender age of 3 in London, England.
 After moving back to Canada at age 6, she focused her energy on training in any and all styles she could get her hands.
 This included Ballet, Tap, Jazz, Hiphop, Musical Theatre, Modern, Contemporary as well as cultural dances from all over the world.
 In her teenage years, Kayla successfully earned her R.A.D Advanced Foundation (Ballet) as well as her Grade 9/Teacher Certificate in Al Gilbert Tap Syllabus.
 All through high school, Kayla would come to Vancouver and train for much of her summer break.
 She fell in love with the city and had always dreamed of one day moving.
 Kayla started teaching and sharing her passion of dance with the next generation in 2007.
 She focused her training on hip hop and urban dance styles under long-time mentors Carlo Atienza and Luke Geldert all while attending the University of Alberta as a full-time Arts students.
 Kayla has now been teaching for just over 10 years at some of Edmonton’s most prestigious studios.
 Her students have not only been successful at competitions, winning many overall and choreography awards throughout Alberta, but have grown into responsible leaders of tomorrow.
 Kayla finally relocated to Vancouver, BC, making her dream a reality!
 She is currently a member of TwoFourSeven Company under the direction of Carlo Atienza and Roberta Bierman who recently placed 3rd at Vibe Dance Competition 2018 in Los Angeles, CA. She is so excited to be joining Poirier Productions and can’t wait to share her love of dance with the team!